Tanafilo/College-Projects/README.md

 # College Projects

-This repository is for storing all projects done in my university life
+This repository is for storing all coding projects done in my university life